EwoutH/modelbased-g13/README.md

-# Model based desicion making
+# Model based decision making Flood protection policies Zupthen

-_Group 13 readme_
+This project is part of the EPA1361 Model based decision making (MBDM) course at the Faculty of Technology, Policy and Management at the Delft University of Technology.

+## Authors
-M.E.
-Glowacki
+- M.E.
+Glowacki   (4431421)
-E.M. ter Hoeven
+- E.M. ter Hoeven (4493346)
-C.W.
-Ouwehand
+- C.W.
+Ouwehand   (4293053)
-T.R.
-Sandbergen
+- T.R.
+Sandbergen (4720814)
-M.P.
-Streng
+- M.P.
+Streng     (4728920)
-M.   Verhagen
+- M.   Verhagen   (4611136)

+## Paper
+The main research paper written is located directly here in the main directory, called [G13_MBDM_Flood_protection_policies_Zupthen.pdf](G13_MBDM_Flood_protection_policies_Zupthen.pdf).
+The political reflection on the debates is included in the paper, in Part II, Chapter 8.

+## Code
 In this readme an overview of the used code is given.
 Most work is done in Jupyter Notebooks.
 The ones that are significantly modified and used for the analysis in the main report, are listed below:

 - [Open exploration](1 Open exploration Group 13_v2.ipynb): Open exploration